gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 is another hash-based digital signature system.

+## Leighton-Micali Hash-Based Signature (LMS/HSS)

+is the Leighton-Micali Signature system (LMS) in the Hierarchical Signature System (HSS).

 ## Hybrid Algorithms

 combine classic with quantum-resistant algorithms to mitigate the risk of possible weaknesses in the relatively new quantum-resitant algorithms with classic algorithms that are considered secure since many years.